xrd/angular-algorithms/README.md

 * `bundle` to install the gems
 * Run guard: `bundle exec guard` to automatically regenerate
 * Run the tests: `karma start karma.js`
+* Make sure all the tests pass
-* Delete the files in
+* Delete the implementation files in `coffee` which define all the code for passing tests
+* Write your own implementations for the tests